simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   upgrading an existing installation).
   If you are using a database to store metadata, make sure to replace any __DYNAMIC% entityID's with a real value manually.
 Dynamic records are no longer loaded from the database.
-- SAML endpoints have changed, meaning that a metadata exchange with your peers _could_ be necessary depending on your configuration.
-If you are an IDP, you are fine, because the old endpoints still work and you can still receive authentication requests there.
-If you're an SP, it is dependent on you IDPs..
-For example, Azure AD is known to break and will require a new metadata exchange.
-However, any SAML2INT compliant IDP should accept the new endpoint out-of-the-box _if_ you are signing your authentication requests.

 ## Configuration changes